python/devguide/pullrequest.rst

 3. If you requested changes to the pull request, provide suggestions on how it can be improved.

-4. Leave comments on what's "good" on the pull request, not just the "bad".
+4. Comment on what is "good" about the pull request, not just the "bad".

 Dismissing Review from Another Core Developer
 ---------------------------------------------